crisdenoronha/Noronha_C_Yang_Y_MusicMixer/README.md

 # Noronha_C_Yang_Y_MusicMixer
 TODO: The repo is for an authored class music project (mmed-1055) which is developed by Cristine De Noronha and Ying Yang.
 The idea is to make a musical sky with musical icons.
 In the repository it contains all the images, css file, html files, AI files and PSD files for the course.
+The final version of the project is in the "Final" folder.

 ## Installation
 TODO: In the set up processing, it uses visual code for CSS and HTML5 and find ways on [MDN Web Docs](https://developer.mozilla.org/en-US/).
 They also learn JS knowledge from [Mozilla](https://developer.mozilla.org/fr/docs/Web/JavaScript).